 Compare Your Medicare Plan Options

 As an enrollee in Medicare, it is important to consider your options.
-Although there are many who fall under the coverage of Medicare, coverage can differ greatly from person to person.
-This is due to the fact that there are multiple options for coverage and benefits all under the umbrella of Medicare.
-It is important to compare Medicare plans to make sure you are saving money where you can while getting the coverage you need.
+Although there are many who fall under the coverage of Medicare, this coverage may differ greatly from person to person.
+This is due to the fact that there are multiple options for coverage and benefits, all under the umbrella of Medicare.
+It is important to compare Medicare plans to make sure you are saving money where you can while getting the coverage that you need.

 The Four Parts of Medicare Coverage

-- Medicare Part A – Medicare Part A coverage is sometimes referred to as hospital insurance and in general it covers skilled nursing facility care, nursing home care, hospice and home health services.
+- Medicare Part A: Sometimes referred to as hospital insurance, Medicare Part A also covers skilled nursing facility care, nursing home care, hospice, and some home health services.

-- Medicare Part B – Medicare Part B is sometimes referred to as medical coverage.
-Services and supplies that are needed to diagnose or treat your medical condition and health care to prevent illness or detect it at an early state fall under Medicare Part B coverage.
-This can include ambulance services, durable medical equipment, inpatient/outpatient mental health services and getting a second opinion before surgery.
+- Medicare Part B: Sometimes referred to as medical insurance, Medicare Part B covers services and supplies necessary to diagnose or treat your medical condition, as well as healthcare to prevent illness or detect it in an early state.
+This can include ambulance services, durable medical equipment, inpatient/outpatient mental health services, and getting a second opinion before surgery.

-- Medicare Part D – Medicare Part D is prescription drug coverage.
-It can exist on its own as a private plan separate from Medicare Parts A and B. You can also get prescription drug coverage through your Medicare Advantage Plan.
-Each Medicare prescription Drug plan has its own list of covered drugs.
+- Medicare Part D: Also known as Medicare Prescription Drug Coverage, Part D is offered via private insurers as an add-on to your Original Medicare.
+Or, you can get prescription drug coverage through your Medicare Advantage Plan.
+Each Medicare Prescription Drug Plan has its own list of covered drugs.